 Since its early days, the College has grown in depth and size.
 Several new programs have been added to the original curricula.
 Five major expansions have increased the College's main building to 87,500 square feet of modern classrooms, laboratories, and shops.
 Computers and educational technologies are prominent in every curriculum, having a significant role in classroom and laboratory instruction.
-The College has also expanded to include the Littleton Academic Center and the North Conway Academic Center.
+The College established the Littleton Academic Center in 1996 and solidified its presence in Littleton by purchasing the building which housed the Academic Center in 2021.
+Further expansion occurred in Littleton with the construction of the 20,000 sq foot Littleton Advanced Technology Building in 2023.

 In 1996, "Community" was added to the College name.
 In 2008, "Technical" was eliminated in recognition of WMCC as a comprehensive community college.
 As the College grows, it plans new courses, new partnerships, and a wider variety of options for learners.
 The basic philosophy, however, remains the same: to provide North Country residents with a first-rate, two-year college education.
-Our graduates are well prepared, whether headed to the job market or transferring to fouryear institutions to further their education.
+Our graduates are well prepared, whether headed to the job market or transferring to four-year institutions to further their education.

 In the fifty-six years of its existence, WMCC has consistently sought to provide quality education, allowing each student the opportunity to choose a career of interest and to gain the personal and professional skills needed to be successful in a competitive job market.

 The student body has grown significantly and now includes a wide diversity of ages and experiences.
-Courses for traditional and adult students are available day and evening at the Main Campus and Academic Centers.
+Courses for traditional and adult students are available day and evening at the Main Campus and Littleton Academic Center.
 Online and hybrid offerings continue to expand.
 Programs uniquely blend theoretical information with practical application and maintain low student-faculty ratios.
 The faculty are here to teach and to prepare students for success.